MaxFork/jam0001/repl/README.md

 # Repl

-This is a script programming language with Repl environment.
+This is a script programming language with Repl environment, This has some features and the ability to execute external commands and use the output.

 ## Example